RC-KapilDev/TowerManagementSystem/README.md

 ## Overview

-The Telecom Tower Management System is designed to streamline the management of telecom towers, including work orders, users, maintenance reports, and equipment.
+The Telecom Tower Management System is designed to streamline the management of telecom towers, including work orders, users, maintenance reports, equipment, and notifications.
 This system is built using a microservices architecture to ensure scalability, maintainability, and flexibility.

 ## Architecture